biogabriel7/ScaleSC/README.md

 to_GPU()
 ```

-Move all chunks to GPU.
+Move all chunks to the GPU.

 ---